Purdue-CS193/homework-0-hfivecoa/index.md

+# Helen Fivecoate's First CS193 Homework
+- The chairs in the room are pretty comfortable
+- Y'all are ok

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.